A bone graft is surgery to place new bone or bone substitutes into spaces around a broken bone or bone defects.

 - Pain at the place on the body where the bone was removed

 After the Procedure:

 Recovery time depends on the injury or defect being treated and the size of the bone graft.
 Your recovery may take 2 weeks to 3 months.
 The bone graft itself will take up to 3 months or longer to heal.

 Do not smoke.
 Smoking slows down or prevents bone healing.
-If you smoke, it is more likely to graft will fail.
+If you smoke, the graft is more likely to fail.

 Most bone grafts help the bone defect to heal with little risk of graft rejection.

 Camillo FX.
 Arthrodesis of the spine.
 In: Canale ST, Beaty JH, eds.
 Campbell's Operative Orthopaedics.
 11th ed.
 Philadelphia, Pa: Mosby Elsevier; 2007:chap 36.

 Brinker MR, O’Connor DP, Almekinders LC, et al. Bone injury.
 In: DeLee JC, Drez D Jr, Miller MD, eds.
 DeLee and Drez’s Orthopaedic Sports Medicine.
 3rd ed.
 Philadelphia, Pa: Saunders Elsevier; 2009:chap 5.

 Reviewed By: Linda J. Vorvick, MD, Medical Director and Director of Didactic Curriculum, MEDEX Northwest Division of Physician Assistant Studies, Department of Family Medicine, UW Medicine, School of Medicine, University of Washington.
 C. Benjamin Ma, MD, Assistant Professor, Chief, Sports Medicine and Shoulder Service, UCSF Department of Orthopaedic Surgery.
 Also reviewed by David Zieve, MD, MHA, Medical Director, A.D.A.M.
 Health Solutions, Ebix, Inc.